maheshreddy7797/docker-volume-driver/README.md

 # myexampledriver : docker-volume-plugin-example(2017)

+   - This plugin was built and developed by following the documentations of https://docs.docker.com/engine/extend/config/#config-field-descriptions and https://blog.codeship.com/extend-docker-via-plugin/

    - This plugin can mount the volume at the mountpoint provided in the path, if the mount path doesn't exists the plugin will       creates the path and mounts it.

 ## presetup :